microsoft/fast/packages/web-components/fast-foundation/src/anchor/README.md

 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/packages/web-components/fast-foundation/src/anchor/README.md
 ---

 `fast-anchor` is a web component implementation of an [HTML anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
+The component supports the same visual appearances as the button component (accent, lightweight, neutral, outline, stealth) as well as a hypertext appearance for use inline with text.

 *NOTE: This component is built with the expectation that focus is delegated to the anchor element rendered into the shadow DOM.*